dpretet/svlogger/README.md

 +incdir+SVLOGGER_PATH
 ```

-Please notice this project has been developed and tested with Icarus Verilog 11 and can't work
+Please notice this project has been developed and tested with Icarus Verilog 11 and Verilator 5.
-with oldest version.
+It can't work with oldest version of these software.
+SVlogger could probably work with other
+(commercial) simulators but it never has been tested oustide iverilog and verilator scope.

 ## How to